enricocirignaco/infrastructureforsensormanagment/docs/report/report.md

 Authorization determines what an authenticated user is permitted to do or access.
 The system employs a combination of Role-Based Access Control (RBAC) and Ownership-Based Access Control.

 - **Role-Based Access Control (RBAC)**: Users are assigned specific roles, and these roles are granted predefined permissions to access certain resources or perform specific actions.
 This simplifies access management by grouping users with similar responsibilities.
-For instance, an admin role is allowed to create new used accounts, while the researcher role is only allowed to read data.
+For instance, an admin role is allowed to create new user accounts, while the researcher role is only allowed to read data.
 - **Ownership-Based Access Control**: In addition to roles, certain resources are protected based on ownership.
 This means a user can only perform actions (e.g., update, delete) on resources they explicitly own, even if their role might generally allow such actions on other resources.
 This fine-grained control adds an extra layer of security, preventing users from inadvertently or maliciously affecting data belonging to others.
 This logic is typically enforced within the services layer, where business rules are applied.

 ### Secure Communication